 - Do not dissect the data till you have integrated them across all metrics of the business.
 Instead of trying to break down data where and how you want, categorical logging will ensure the data is recorded at every required base and not lost in transition through channels.

 - Follow the business’s categorization protocol, remove duplicate data, and scrub out both the dirty data (useless data) and outdated data.

 - Lastly, don’t try to fit the data from the board into the wrong puzzle, sort it and match it.
 Also, ensure to check, revise, and update any misconnecting data that can churn out inefficient results.

-The constant up gradation of algorithms will require the analysts and users of data dashboard to think on their feet and adapt clear-cut methods to align the dashboard to generate utility value.
+The constant up-gradation of algorithms will require the analysts and users of a data dashboard to think on their feet and adapt clear-cut methods to align the dashboard to generate utility value.
 Every business has its own needs, but if they reorganize and simplify the collection of data, then there could be no hurdles to insightful analytics.

 Author: Nagraj Rao

 Nagraj leads the BI practice at Sigma.
 With over 12+ years of experience in the Services Industry, he has in-depth knowledge on many diverse technologies, Implementation Services and Practice Management.
 He is passionate about BI & Open Source technologies and loves sharing his views around them.